September 10, 2019

 However, because the supply chain is so complex, it’s important that you stay vigilant during your search for cheap drugs.

-Even if a wholesaler has a state license, it doesn’t mean the drugs they are providing are legitimate.
+Even if a pharmaceutical wholesaler has a state license, it doesn’t mean the drugs they are providing are legitimate.
 In 2012, counterfeit versions of Avastin and Altuzan were distributed by licensed wholesalers, adding up to $1 billion in fraud.

 Because of this, you need to dig into wholesaler’s accreditation beyond just their state license.

-Every wholesaler you buy from should be certified as a Verified-Accredited Wholesale Distributor (VAWD).
+Every pharmaceutical wholesaler you buy from should be certified as a Verified-Accredited Wholesale Distributor (VAWD).
 While criteria state licenses vary across the country, to be VAWD-certified, wholesalers need to pass the same stringent review process conducted by the National Association of Boards of Pharmacy (NABP).

 To obtain VAWD certification, wholesalers will submit to a review of their operating procedures and policies, licensure verification, a survey of their facility, and screening through the NABP Clearinghouse.